 Some policies also exclude self-inflicted injuries, which can include injuries from participation in extreme sports.
 Whilst the list above details standard exclusions, every insurance company is different; some have more exclusions than others.
 We always recommend you check the small print before you choose your policy.

 Before choosing a health insurance policy and what coverage you want to include, it's a good idea to consider your medical history.
 Medical insurance only covers new acute conditions that arise after you buy your policy.
-Anything you sought advice or care for before will be excluded, although that won't apply if you've been symptom-free for five years before buying health insurance.
-If your pre-existing condition doesn't reoccur in the first two years of the policy, it can be added after that.
+Anything you sought advice or care for before will be excluded, although some insurance provides will consider including it in your policy if you've been symptom-free for five years before buying health insurance.
+Additionally, if your pre-existing condition doesn't reoccur in the first two years of the policy, it may be added after that.

 If you've just started experiencing symptoms or received a diagnosis, you might be looking for medical insurance to help you get private care.
 However, it likely won't; your insurers could even consider it fraud.